 Pay attention to what comes naturally.

 God equipped me with a lot of patience so I used it on my kids.
-I’ve always enjoyed listening and helping people get to the root of their story so I learned to listen rather than lecture.
+I’ve always enjoyed listening to and helping people get to the root of their story so I learned to listen rather than lecture.
 I love to play so I ended up on the floor pushing cars around and building with blocks.
 Think about what comes naturally to you.
 That can be your gift to your kids.

 Don’t be afraid to try.

 A man who never fails at anything has seldom pushed at the edges of his comfort zone.
 A man who never fails at anything has seldom pushed at the edges of his comfort zone.
 The first time I successfully “French-braided” my daughter’s hair, I got her to school almost an hour late.
 But what fun 90 minutes of trying, failing, trying, and succeeding.
 “Believe me,” I told the other dads, “you’re going to wish you knew how to do this!”

 Ask for help.

 It wasn’t until I surrounded myself with a group of encouraging, “I’m there for you” men (a small group at church) that I realized how much I had to offer my own children.
 No man is an island, and a supportive community is critical if we want to discover what’s possible.
 Maybe what you’re good at as a dad is looking into the resources of support and friendship other motivated dads can provide.
 But you won’t know if you don’t try… don’t ask… aren’t willing to fail… resist allowing yourself to love without holding back.